 - Prohibition or restriction of use of the supply (advice, for example, to boil water for drinking etc. for microbiological failures, not to use water for drinking etc. for serious chemical failures such as contamination with hydrocarbons, not to use water standing in the pipework for drinking etc. for serious failures of the lead standard).

 - All actions necessary to remediate the supply to protect human health in the long term.
 This should include steps to improve the supply, to mitigate the risk and make the supply acceptable.

 - Corrective actions that must be taken in order to;

 - Safeguard human health

-- Restore wholesomeness of the water supply
+- Restore acceptable water supply

 - A notice can be amended or re-issued in consideration of new information (for example results of investigations).
 Any new notice should specify all actions required, including those from the previous notice if relevant.
 The new notice should have a new unique identifying number and reference the previous notice.
 Please note that advice to boil water is appropriate only as a short-term measure while an investigation is undertaken.
 It should not be regarded as a permanent solution and the completion deadline for the investigation on the Notice should reflect this.

 Local authorities may make the notice subject to conditions.
 It is the local authority’s responsibility to ensure all users of the supply (consumers) are aware of the contents and advice in the notice.
 They can delegate this to an agreed nominated relevant person.
 For example, among other steps, they could make it a condition of the notice that it is displayed in a prominent place so that the contents and advice can be seen by all users.

 Local authorities could also make it a condition of the notice for the relevant person(s) to provide information about the supply (such as any treatment, the distribution network, the source location, etc.) and the users of the supply to assist the local authority.